Learn how we are mitigating COVID-19 risk at the lodge

 - Guests are encouraged to communicate any questions or requests with us prior to arrival to reduce contact between staff and guests during your stay.
 If there is anything you need during your stay, please feel free to call or email us and we’ll be happy to arrange a contactless transaction.

-- Guests will be required to complete a health self-assessment prior to arrival.
+- Guests will be required to complete an online health self-assessment prior to visiting our spa or participating in a guided hike.

 - Anyone who is visibly unwell at the lodge will be immediately quarantined and not permitted to participate in any activities until cleared to do so.